lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Aborting fragmented datagram transmissions

 For several reasons, a fragment sender or a fragment receiver may want to abort the on-going transmission of one or several fragmented IPv6 datagrams.
+If the sender is triggering the abort signal the All-1

 The entity (either the fragment sender or the fragment receiver) that triggers abortion transmits to the other endpoint a data unit with an L2 payload that only comprises a Rule ID (of size R bits), which signals abortion of all on-going fragmented packet transmissions.
 The specific value to be used for the Rule ID of this abortion signal is not defined in this document, and is expected to be defined in future documents.

 Upon transmission or reception of the abortion signal, both entities MUST release any resources allocated for the fragmented datagram transmissions being aborted.